 Cancer rehabilitation is a physician-supervised program tailored individually to each patient’s needs.
 The rehabilitation team works with each patient to design a treatment program and set goals that specifically fit their needs—all supervised by a physiatrist.

 The rehabilitation team includes:

-- Physiatrists or physical medicine and rehabilitation physicians are non-surgical medical doctors, specially trained to evaluate and treat conditions that lead to a loss in your ability to function due to cancer and its treatments.
+- Physiatrists or physical medicine and rehabilitation physicians—nonsurgical medical doctors specially trained to evaluate and treat conditions that lead to a loss in your ability to function due to cancer and its treatments.
 They can act in conjunction with your oncologist to coordinate any rehabilitative needs you may have.
-This will ensure you get all the help you need to improve or restore your functional abilities, with the best possible outcome.
-Susan Malster, DO and Eric Leung, MD both specialize in cancer rehabilitation.
+This will ensure you get all the help you need to improve or restore your functional abilities with the best possible outcome.

-- Physical therapists are dedicated to working with patients to improve their ability to walk, get in and out of bed, improve balance and increase strength.
+- Physical therapists—these therapists work with patients to improve their ability to walk, get in and out of bed, improve balance and increase strength.

-- Occupational therapists help maximize patient independence with activities such as dressing, bathing, grooming and eating.
+- Occupational therapists—these therapists help maximize patient independence with activities such as dressing, bathing, grooming and eating.

-- Speech-language pathologists to work with patients to improve communication skills, reading comprehension, word finding, listening, vocal volume and swallowing.
+- Speech-language pathologists—they work with patients to improve communication skills, reading comprehension, word finding, listening, vocal volume and swallowing.

-- Certified lymphedema therapists help treat and minimize swelling and pain that may be the result of surgery or radiation.
+- Certified lymphedema therapists—they help treat and minimize swelling and pain that may be the result of surgery or radiation.